Here’s a packing list of everything you need to enjoy your Morocco holiday.

 A hat is also essential when you’re out and about in Morocco to keep yourself from overheating, as are quality, UV-filtering sunglasses (forget the cheap ones), to protect your eyes from the extremely bright light.
 And for what skin that is exposed, make sure you slather on lots of sunscreen, of a high factor — 50 is best — so that you don’t risk sunburn, and consider using an equally high-factor sunblock for your lips, which are sensitive and more prone to burning.

 Camel trekking in the Sahara Desert — the world’s largest hot desert and one that straddles much of northern Africa — calls for special requirements.
 You’ll need to wrap up well during the day and especially at night, when temperatures plummet due to a lack of insulating cloud cover.
-Clambering up on a camel in just shorts will ensure you’ll get off the creature with scratches and burns to your legs because of their coarse hair and rough skin.
+Clambering up on a camel in just shorts will ensure you’ll get off the creature with scratches because of their coarse hair and rough skin and burns to your legs exposed to the full sun.
 The Sahara is not a place to be a fashionista but to dress in protective and hard-wearing clothing that will ensure you have a thrilling time in this most magical of places without suffering from heat, cold or injuries.
 Think jeans, jackets, sweaters (if spending the night), scarves and hats.

 You’ll also need to dress appropriately if you’re heading out on a tour of the incredible High Atlas Mountains, which soar up to a towering 4,167 metres above sea level.
 You most probably won’t be going up that far — to Toubkal, the highest peak — but you’ll certainly be up high enough that temperatures will drop a bit, so an extra layer of clothing is advisable.
 You’ll also need to wear solid footwear as you go around on the rocky terrain and enjoy the vistas of spectacular gorges and encounter the wonderful Berber people who live in charming dwellings carved out from the rock face.